 Resource Leader – Resource leaders are volunteers who are selected by Cooperative Extension staff to aid, train and work with 4-H club leaders or members on a short-term basis.
 They have a specialization in a certain program area.
 Resource leaders often teach workshops or serve as evaluators at fairs and contests.

-Different 4-H programs can utilize volunteers who can’t make a long time commitment (like a club leader).
-Most of the following opportunities are a one-day commitment.
+Different 4-H programs can utilize volunteers in opportunities that are a one-day commitment:

 Horse Clinic – need volunteers to help organize, facilitate event.
 Usually held in June.